-A/B testing consists of a randomized experiment with two flow variants, A and B, are run at the same time to determine which version better improves your business metrics.
+A/B Testing consists of a randomized experiment with two flow variants, A and B, which are run simultaneously to determine which variant improves your business metrics.

-Once your experiment has statistical relevance, you can promote the variant B of your experiment to process all the transactions of that flow or keep using the variant A.
+Once your experiment has statistical relevance, you can promote the Flow variant B of your experiment to process all transactions of that Flow or keep using the Flow variant A.